dsicher/pyt/README.md

 >**el:** // REQUIRED
 >\
->the dom node to monitor for scroll position
+>The dom node to monitor for scroll position
 >\
 >\
 >**parallaxConfig:** // REQUIRED, either an ARRAY or single OBJECT
 >\
->the pyt config object that describes the style transformations
+>The pyt config object that describes the style transformations
 >\
 >\
 >**parallaxTarget:** // OPTIONAL, defaults to the value for **el**
 >\
->the dom node to target with style and class updates, if different than **el**
+>The dom node to target with style and class updates, if different than **el**
 >\
 >\
 >**classTargets:** // OPTIONAL